Valuations and the Hopf Monoid of Generalized Permutahedra: Introduction

+Many new and known valuations on subfamilies of generalized permutahedra arise from applying Theorem \ref{mainthm:vals} to much simpler valuations $f_i$.
+The earlier proofs of those results, often quite subtle, are thus replaced by a uniform, straightforward computation.
+This applies to the following valuations.

-It is explained in \cite{AA17} that a multiplicative function on a Hopf monoid, known as a character, gives rise to a family of polynomials $f_\zeta$, quasisymmetric functions $\Phi_\zeta$ and linear combination of ordered set partitions $O_\zeta$ associated to each object of the Hopf monoid.
+The character theory of Hopf monoids provides an especially useful corollary to Theorem \ref{mainthm:vals}.
+It is explained in \cite{AA17, ABS06} that a multiplicative function from a Hopf monoid $\mbf{H}$ to a fixed field, known as a \textbf{character}, gives rise to a family of polynomials $f_\zeta(h)$, quasisymmetric functions $\Phi_\zeta(h)$ and linear combinations of ordered set partitions $O_\zeta(h)$ associated to each object $h$ of the Hopf monoid $\mbf{H}$.
 Examples include the order polynomial of a poset, the chromatic polynomial of a graph, and the Billera-Jia-Reiner quasisymmetric function of a matroid.
 When the character is also a valuation, we can say more.

 \begin{corollary} Let $\mbf{H}$ be a submonoid of $\mbf{GP}$.
 Let $\zeta$ be a character of $\mbf{H}$ such that $\zeta[I]$ is a strong valuation.
 Then the three maps

 are all strong valuations. \end{corollary}